Grothendieck's Tôhoku paper: Background

-Material in the paper dates from Grothendieck's year at the University of Kansas in 1955–6.
+Material in the paper dates from Grothendieck's year at the University of Kansas in 1955–56.
 Research there allowed him to put homological algebra on an axiomatic basis, by introducing the abelian category concept.

-A textbook treatment of homological algebra, "Cartan–Eilenberg" after the authors Henri Cartan and Samuel Eilenberg, appeared in 1956.
-Grothendieck's work was largely independent of it.
-His abelian category concept had at least partially been anticipated by others.
+That same year, a textbook treatment of homological algebra, Homological Algebra by Henri Cartan and Samuel Eilenberg, appeared.
+Grothendieck's work was largely independent of it; however, his abelian category concept had at least partially been anticipated by others.
 David Buchsbaum in his doctoral thesis written under Eilenberg had introduced a notion of "exact category" close to the abelian category concept (needing only direct sums to be identical); and had formulated the idea of "enough injectives".
 The Tôhoku paper contains an argument to prove that a Grothendieck category (a particular type of abelian category, the name coming later) has enough injectives; the author indicated that the proof was of a standard type.
-In showing by this means that categories of sheaves of abelian groups admitted injective resolutions, Grothendieck went beyond the theory available in Cartan–Eilenberg, to prove the existence of a cohomology theory in generality.
+In showing by this means that categories of sheaves of abelian groups admitted injective resolutions, Grothendieck went beyond the theory available in Cartan and Eilenberg's book to prove the existence of a cohomology theory in generality.